There are many romance novels out there. Some better than others, granted, but what makes some the best of the best?

 The answer is for pulling novels from specific categories is simple: there are far too many amazing books out there to choose from and if you’re mapping out a list of the best, you’re going to miss a few important ones.

 Categorizing them makes sense because you’ll be able to decide for yourself which type of book you’d enjoy more.

-Consequently, you’ll find the best one in each category here.
+Consequently, you’ll find the best one in each subgenre here.
 Once you finish it, you’ll be able to say if you enjoy that theme or not.
 And if not, you’re ready to jump into one of the other picks.

 11 Best Romance Novels